mdwelker10/discord-bot-aigis/README-AI.md

 - `"I have saved this interaction to my memory {user}-san."` - This means that the `sleep` command has been run and the recent interaction has been committed to her memory.

 ## Bloopers and Funny Moments
 Below are some fun bloopers or funny moments I have encountered with Aigis.
-If you have one you would like to share, join the support server and either make a forum post with the `Feedback` tag or just post it in `#general`.
+If you have one you would like to share, join the support server (or the other server I linked that I am active in) and post the screenshot with a small caption about what she is talking about.

 1. I am an FC Barcelona fan so this makes me very happy
 <p align="center">